 Driving Under the Influence (DUI)

-DUI (driving under the influence) means operating a vehicle, including a boat or an aircraft, while you are impaired by (that means your behavior is affected by) alcohol, any illegal drug, a legal drug taken without a prescription, or an inhalant (anything that is “huffed.”)
+DUI (driving under the influence) means operating a vehicle, including a boat or an aircraft, while you are impaired by (that means your behavior is affected by) alcohol, any illegal drug, a legal drug, or an inhalant (anything that is “huffed.”)
 You are “operating a vehicle” if you are in control of the vehicle, even if you are not driving it.
 For example, you could be convicted of this crime if you are sitting in the driver’s seat with the keys between the seats.

 Even if you do not feel impaired, you can be guilty of this crime if your blood alcohol measures more than .08 percent (80 milligrams or more of alcohol per 100 milliliters of blood, or .08 grams or more of alcohol per 210 liters of breath).
 The level of alcohol in your blood can be determined by a chemical test of your breath test or your blood, but police can charge you with DUI even without a test.